GeyserMC/Geyser/README.md

   - Smithing Table

 ## What can't be fixed
-The following things can't be fixed because of bedrock limitations.
+The following things can't be fixed because of Bedrock limitations.
 They might be fixable in the future, but not as of now.

 - Custom heads in inventories